dv-net/dv-woocommerce-demo/readme.md

     ```

 2.  **Install PHP dependencies:**
-    Navigate to the `dv-woocommerce` directory and run Composer to install the required dependencies.
+    Navigate to the `dv-woocommerce` directory and run Composer to install the required dependencies for the plugin.
     ```bash
     cd dv-woocommerce
     composer install
     ```

 3.  **Set up the environment:**
-    The project uses Docker for local development.
-A `docker-compose.yml` file is provided to set up a WordPress environment with the plugin pre-installed.
+    The project uses Docker for a local development environment.
+A `docker-compose.yml` file is provided to set up a WordPress instance with the plugin pre-installed.
 You will need to create a `.env` file in the root of the project with the following variables:

     ```env
     COMPOSE_PROJECT_NAME=dv_woocommerce_dev